We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Type of bed

 There is no set age at which children should move from a crib to a toddler bed or from a toddler bed to a larger one.
-However, some suggestions include moving a child to a toddler bed once they reach 3 feet 6 inches tall or can climb out of their crib.
+However, the American Academy of Pediatrics suggests moving a child to a toddler bed once they reach 35 in (89 cm) tall, or they can climb out of their crib.

 Toddler beds are often lower to the ground, so they are safer for young children who are active during their sleep.

 However, if a child is outgrowing their toddler bed and parents or caregivers think it is time to move on to something bigger, they could consider adding guard rails to the new bed to prevent the child from falling out of bed.

 Some guard rails screw onto the bed frame, while others have arms that fit under the mattress, holding the guard section in place.
 Before buying a guardrail, check that it is compatible with the thickness of the child’s mattress.

 Mattress protectors sit between the mattress and bed linen.
 They are washable and usually fitted for easy bed-making.

 They protect the mattress from spillages and the buildup of sweat, dead skin cells, and dirt that can cause odors and stains.